remlapmot/mrrobust/README.md

  - `mrmodalplot` plot of density used in modal estimator.
  - `mrforest` implements a forest plot of genotype specific IV estimates and estimates from models (e.g. IVW and MR-Egger).
  - `mrfunnel` funnel plot of genotype specific IV estimates.
+ - `mr` acts as a primary command, e.g. so the other commands can be run as `mr egger ...` as well as `mregger ...`.

 ## Installing and updating mrrobust
 To install mrrobust in Stata versions 13 and later you have two choices.